 How is a LOS different from a Loan Management System?

-A Loan Origination System (LOS) handles the beginning of the loan lifecycle: application, approval, and funding.
+A Loan Origination System (LOS) typically handles the beginning of the loan lifecycle: application, approval, and funding.
 A Loan Management System (LMS), on the other hand, takes over after the loan is disbursed—managing repayments, delinquencies, interest schedules, and more.

 Why do lenders need a LOS when they already use spreadsheets or manual tools?